dev-ai-lab/aws-architect/README.md

   - backup and restore of on-premise data for cloud migration
   - tiered storage (extend storage from on-premise to the cloud)
   - or have aws as main storage and use storage gateway for on-premise cache for low latency file access
+- AWS storage gateway provides 3 types of storage interfaces for on-premise apps:
-- Types:
+  - File Gateway
-  - S3 File Gateway
+    - S3 File GW
-  - FSx File Gateway
+    - FSx File GW
   - Volume GW
   - Tap GW
-- S3 File GW
+- AWS File GW
   - most recently used data is cached in the GW
   - bucket access using IAM roles for each file GW
   - SMB protocol has integration with active directory (AD) for use auth